-ENG 091: Writing Fundamentals 4 Credits Level I Prerequisites: (COMPASS Writing = 40 or ENG 051) and (COMPASS Reading = 51 or REA 050) Corequisites: ENG 000 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours Fulfills Core Elements: 1 3 7
+ENG 091 Writing Fundamentals

+Level I Prerequisites: (COMPASS Writing = 40 or ENG 051) and (COM-PASS Reading = 51 or REA 050) Corequisites: ENG 000

 This course focuses on strengthening the writing skills required of a worker, citizen, or college student.
 The emphasis in on developing and organizing ideas in long paragraphs and short essays in preparation for college-level writing courses.